-Preliminary results indicate that the water-bearing fractures run deep into the earth, connecting with major, large scale fracture systems, which may run through the heat-bearing intrusive bodies such as dolerite dyke.
-A schematic diagram of the proposed model is shown in figure 01.
+Preliminary results indicate that the water-bearing fractures run deep into the earth, connecting with major, large-scale fracture systems, which may run through the heat-bearing intrusive bodies such as dolerite dike.

 Mr. S. Opatha